 It’s normal to worry about your dog’s skin issues and health.
 Fortunately, with the amount you pet and love on your pooch, you’ll likely notice any new growths and get him to the vet quickly.
 If caught early, skin cancer usually won’t progress beyond a treatable stage.

 Skin cancer is the most commonly diagnosed cancer among Americans, with more cases per year than all other cancers combined.
 Skin cancer is also the most commonly diagnosed type of tumor found in dogs and the causes are similar, too.

 According to the American Kennel Club, genetics are the number one risk factor for skin cancer in dogs.
-Some breeds are more susceptible to certain types of cancer like hairless breeds and dogs with short, thin, light coats are also at a higher risk.
-Interestingly, Boxers and Golden Retrievers have the highest skin cancer rates.
+Some breeds are more susceptible to certain types of cancer like hairless breeds.
+Dogs with short, thin, and light fur coats are also at a higher risk for developing skin cancer.
+Interestingly, boxers and golden retrievers have the highest skin cancer rates.

 Just like people, other factors that play a large part in developing skin cancer are too much sun exposure, hormonal abnormalities, and environmental chemicals.
 It’s also been suggested that excessive licking of an area can damage the skin and increase the risk of cancer in that area.

 What Are the Symptoms of Skin Cancer in Dogs?

 Skin cancer can appear in a variety of shapes, forms, and even colors on dogs.
 These growths may look like warts, lumps, bumps, or lesions.
 They may bleed easily or change color or size.
 If your dog has an area that they’re continually licking or scratching, this may be a sign as well.
 Common colors for these lumps and bumps are black, brown, grey, pink, or red.
 Any unusual area on your dog’s skin should be looked at by your vet right away.